jporeilly/LDC--Installation/01-Infrastructure/01-Environment/infrastructure.md

 #### <font color='red'>HA-Proxy - 2.6</font>

-This server has been configured with an 'pentaho' user with sudo privileges.
+This server has been configured with an 'haproxy' user with sudo privileges.

-<font color='green'>Pentaho server has been installed and configured.</font>
+<font color='green'>HA Proxy server has been installed and configured.</font>

 ``update (log in as root):``
 ```
 apt update -y
 ```
-``add an 'pentaho' user:``
+``add an 'haproxy' user:``
 ```
-adduser pentaho
+adduser haproxy
 ```
 Note: password is 'lumada'

-``add 'pentaho' to sudo group:``
+``add 'haproxy' to sudo group:``
 ```
-sudo usermod -aG sudo pentaho
+sudo usermod -aG sudo haproxy
 ```
 ``check the assigned groups:``
 ```